 The poem begins with the speaker stating that he now believes that love is deaf rather than blind, as his sweet words could not have failed to woo the woman he loves.
 He knows he is close to God in his composition and simply cannot believe she was unmoved.

-The next section of the poem speaks on how he was “slight[ed]” by the woman he loves.
+The next section of the poem speaks about how he was “slight[ed]” by the woman he loves.
 He feels personally offended by the way she turned him down, as he truly loved and cared for her.
 This is a definite hit to his ego.
-He considers himself, at least in his words and poetic prowess, to be the greatest lover, speaker and writer.
+He considers himself, at least in his words and poetic prowess, to be the greatest lover, speaker, and writer.

-In the second half of the poem the speaker turns inward.
+In the second half of the poem, the speaker turns inward.
 He expresses his deepest fears regarding his own appears.
 He worries that his own physical appearance was what turned her off of him rather than his words.
-He speaks on his gray hair, large belly, and general aging appearance.
+He speaks about his gray hair, large belly, and general aging appearance.

 In conclusion, he remains unable to accept that he is not as charming, smart, and attractive as he believes himself to be.
 Finally, he states that the woman he loves must have only seen his appearance, turning off her ears to his words.